 I was nineteen years old, my Uncle Bob gave me a cherished gift…. three books written by my grandfather:

 One was a journal he kept in the quiet early morning hours of his elder years, reflecting back on his life.

 The second was a story about the adventures of Jeremiah Muldoon, one of the “little people”.
-We would call them leprechauns.
+Also known as leprechauns.

-And the third, a small book with his genealogical research notes.
+And the third, a small notebook containing his genealogical research notes.

 I never met my grandfather when he was alive.
 But through these three books I embarked on a fantastic journey.
 The genealogical research skills I acquired along the way opened new worlds to me.

 Well that was a long time ago, and my journey down the track of genealogical investigations has led me to one unfolding story after another.
 History never meant much to me before.
 It was just a bunch of facts and numbers to memorize.
 But as soon as I could associate real people with the events, history came alive and the adventures began.